Jenny Fraser

 Invited to lecture at the Habana Bienal - and contribute to the Catalogue for their 10th Anniversary : )

-Big Eye ~ Aboriginal Animations : touring to QUT Creative Industries Precinct to include Canadian works alongside Australian works, opened April 28, 2009.
-Touring to Pinnacles Gallery in Townsville, MoFO Gallery in Cairns as Part of the onedge Festival, and also at Musgrave Park NAIDOC and the Queensland Museum for the Colourise Festival 2009
+Big Eye ~ Aboriginal Animations : following on from the first big eye exhibition in Darwin 2008, the new big eye also includes Aboriginal Canadian animations and opened at QUT Creative Industries Precinct alongside Aboriginal Australian works, April 28, 2009.
+Touring to Pinnacles Gallery in Townsville, MoFO Gallery in Cairns as Part of the onedge Festival, and also at Musgrave Park NAIDOC and the Queensland Museum for the Colourise Festival 2009 and continuing into 2011

-les autres / the others is the touring exhibition of the other APT featuring at the Tjibaou Cultural Centre in Noumea, New Caledonia from 28 October 2008 until 8 February 2009.
+les autres / the others is the touring exhibition of the other APT featured at the Tjibaou Cultural Centre in Noumea, New Caledonia from 28 October 2008 until 8 February 2009.

 Coordinator of the Barunga Art Prizes 2008, at the Barunga Festival, Northern Territory. image: Kunlabbal (Billabong) by Marcus Blanasi, overall winner.
 Judged by Marion Scrymgour